PLPAcademy/day-3-assignment-Drvoom/README.md

 B) To install Python in a different directory
 C) To separate project dependencies and avoid conflicts
-D) To enhance Python performance on your system
+D) To enhance Python performance on your system ans D) To separate project dependencies and avoid conflicts

 #MySQL Installation

 What is the first step to install MySQL on Windows?